-In the case of EIGER, the proper bias voltage of the sensor has to be setup, i.e. the setup.det file needs to contain the line vhighvoltage 150.
+In the case of EIGER, the proper bias voltage of the sensor has to be setup, i.e. the setup.det file needs to contain the line highvoltage 150.
 Other detector functionality, which are rarely changed can be setup here.
 Other important settings that are configured in the setup.det file are:

-- tengiga 0/1, which sets whether the detector is enabled to send data through the 1 or the 10 Gb Ethernet. - flags parallel/nonparallel, which sets whether the detector is set in parallel acquisition and readout or in sequential mode.
-This changes the readout time of the chip and affects the frame rate capability (faster is parallel, with higher noise but needed when the frame rate is > 2 kHz. - dr 32/16/8/4 sets the detector in autosumming mode (32 bit counter or not autosumming, 12 bit out of the chip).
+- tengiga 0/1, which sets whether the detector is enabled to send data through the 1 or the 10 Gb Ethernet. - flags parallel/nonparallel or parallel 1/0, which sets whether the detector is set in parallel acquisition and readout or in sequential mode.
+This changes the readout time of the chip and affects the frame rate capability (faster is parallel). - dr 32/16/8/4 sets the detector in autosumming mode (32 bit counter or not autosumming, 12 bit out of the chip).
 This is strictly connected to what is required for the readout clock of chip.
-See next point. - clkdivider 0/1/2.
+See next point. - clkdivider 0/1/2 or speed full_speed/half_speed/quart_speed.
 Changes the readout clock: 200, 100, 50 MHz (also referred to as full, half, quarter speed).
-Note that autosumming mode (dr 32 only works at clkdivider 2=quarter speed).
+Note that autosumming mode (dr 32 only works at clkdivider 2=quart_speed).
 By selecting Refer to readout timing specifications in section7 for how to set the detector. - flags continuous/storeinram.
 Allows to take frame continuously or storing them on memory.
 Users should use the continuous flags.
 Enabling the stroreinram flag makes the data to be sent out all at the end of the acquisition.
 Refer to readout timing specifications in section 7 for how to set the detector.
 Examples will be given in section ??.

-One should notice that, by default, by choosing the option dr 32, then the software automatically sets the detector to clkdivider 2.
-By choosing the option dr 16, the software automatically sets the detector to clkdivider 1.
-One needs to choose clkdivider 0 after setting the dr 16 option to have the fastest frame rate.
-We would recommend expert users (beamline people) to write their parameters file for the users.
+One should notice that, by default, by choosing the option dr 32, then the software automatically sets the detector to clkdivider 2 (quart_speed).
+By choosing the option dr 16, the software automatically sets the detector to clkdivider 1 (speed quart_speed).
+From release 5.x, sls_detector_get softwareversion gets the server (slsDetectorSoftware) version (answer is something like: softwareversion 111920160722.